The Importance of Conveying Value

 Common Mistakes to Avoid

-Joanne Wiebe of Copy Hackers lists five key components of every value prop:- It states what’s unique or different about you
+Joanne Wiebe of Copy Hackers lists five key components of every value prop:

 - The thing that’s unique or different is desirable to your prospect